 Lens-based Media and Audio Resources

-Facilities include a variety of photography, animation and moving-image studios that provide filming, lighting and sound spaces.
+Facilities include a variety of lens based analog and digital photography, animation and moving-image equipment and studios that provide filming, lighting, sound studio spaces plus post production.

 The RCA Library is an inspiring and invaluable resource to inform and enhance study, research, teaching and studio practice at the College.